 Once the charges are entered, save the changes.

 These charges only account for the labour hours dedicated towards a job per assigned person.

-An example of how the Default Rates automatically apply to the added work logs, and referred to as Unit Charge/Charge in the Job inspector is shown below:
+An example of how the Default Rates automatically apply to the added work logs, and are shown under Unit Charge and Charge in the job inspector, see the example below:

 Defining Default Costs